Flag of South Carolina: Moultrie Flag

 In 1775, Colonel William Moultrie was asked by the Revolutionary Council of Safety to design a flag for the South Carolina troops to use during the American Revolutionary War.
 Moultrie's design had the blue of the militia's uniforms and a crescent taken from their cap insignia.
 It was first flown at Fort Johnson.

+William Moultrie states in his memoirs: